8base/building-rest-apis-on-8base/READme.md

 8base generate webhook deleteUser --method=DELETE --path='/users/{id}' --syntax=js
 ```

 As you've probably noticed at this point, we're building a REST API that gives access to our 8base workspace's Users table.
-This is because the Users is created with the workspace by default, thus you don't need to create any new tables for the tutorial.
+This is because the Users table is created with the workspace by default, thus you don't need to create any new tables for the tutorial.
 That said, the same pattern we'll cover would work for any other database table you choose to use (or multiple).

-Additionally – since we are just building this API for the Users table – it's okay that all these functions are grouped together at the top level of the `src/webhooks` director.
+Additionally – since we are just building this API for the Users table – it's okay that all these functions are grouped at the top level of the `src/webhooks` director.
 If you are building a REST API that is going to deal with lots more tables or more custom endpoints, this directory structure might quickly feel busy/un-organized.

-There is nothing stopping you from restructing your directory to better suit your organizational needs!
+Nothing stopping you from restructuring your directory to better suit your organizational needs!
 All you need to do is make sure that the function declaration in the `8base.yml` file has a valid path to the function's handler file/script.
 For example, take a look at the following directory structure and `8base.yml` file:

 #### Directory Structure
 ```sh